-When you retire, you may specify that you want your dependent survivors to be able to use your monthly sick leave credit toward their NYSHIP premium if you die.
-This is called the dual annuitant sick leave option.
+The dual annuitant sick leave option is also available.
+This option allows your dependent survivors to continue to use your monthly sick leave credit to reduce their monthly NYSHIP premium if you die.
 If you choose this option, you must do so before your retirement date.
-This option is available only prior to your retirement.
+This option is only available prior to your retirement.

-If you choose the dual annuitant sick leave option prior to your retirement, your sick leave credit is reduced to 70 percent of its value for as long as you live.
-Then, your eligible enrolled dependents who outlive you may continue to use 70 percent of your monthly credit for their NYSHIP premium.
+If you choose the dual annuitant sick leave option, your sick leave credit is reduced to 70 percent of its full actuarial value for as long as you live and continues as long as your covered dependents are eligible for Dependent Survivor Coverage.
+Your eligible enrolled dependents who outlive you may continue to use the same 70 percent monthly credit to reduce their NYSHIP premium.

-If you do not make this choice before your retirement becomes effective, all of your sick leave credit will be used to calculate your monthly lifetime credit and will be automatically applied to your premium.
-Your dependent survivors will not have your sick leave credit available to offset their cost of the NYSHIP premium.
+If you do not elect dual annuitant sick leave credit before your retirement becomes effective, the full actuarial value of your sick leave credit will automatically be applied to your premium.
+Your dependent survivors will not be able to use sick leave credit to offset the cost of their NYSHIP premiums.